• Log In

 Vacation and Educational Leave Policy:

-The UC Irvine minimally invasive urology team will fund reasonable expenses for the World Congress of Endourology during the clinical training program year and for the annual AUA meeting assuming the fellow has a presentation(s) at the meeting.
+The UC Irvine minimally invasive urology team will fund reasonable expenses for the World Congress of Endourology during the clinical training program year and for the annual AUA meeting provided the fellow has a presentation(s) at the meeting.

 The fellows are paid through UC Irvine as per their policies.
-The annual training program salary is $60,000 per year.
+The annual training program salary is $78,900 per year.
 All fellows are employees of University of California, Irvine with benefits provided through UC Irvine.

 Visit the Endourology Society Website